ka5par/ml-face-recognition-demo/README.md

 NB: `python setup.sh install` builds and installs python but you may need to remove previously install `dlib` via `pip uninstall dlib`.
 Make sure to check the dlib version before and after installation via `dlib.__version__` and check the gpu availability on dlib via `dlib.DLIB_USE_CUDA` within python.

 Once the code runs on GPU, you should be able to see the process on gpu via `nvidia-smi` command.

+_Disclaimer: This demo is based on the code on this [article](https://towardsdatascience.com/building-a-face-recognizer-in-python-7fd6630c6340), and only some whistles and bells were added for the purpose of the demo._